January 6-18, 2027

 Evenings at the Palau de la Música, Teatre Lliure, and local cinemas

-Networking with curators, programmers, and venue representatives
+Opportunities to connect with curators, programmers, and venue directors

 WHY JOIN